-- If the lime application rate is not provided by the Maintenance Division, the Designer should estimate the Normal Lime Quantity based on 5 metric tons per hectare (2 tons per acre). - If the fertilizer application rate is not provided by the Maintenance Division, the Designer should estimate the Normal Fertilizer Quantity based on 675 kilograms per hectare (600 pounds per acre). - The seed mixtures (core mix plus additives) shown on the Roadside Development Sheet are weights per hectare (or acre) of disturbed area.
+- If the lime application rate is not provided by the Maintenance Division, the Designer should estimate the Normal Lime Quantity based on 2 tons per acre (5 metric tons per hectare). - If the fertilizer application rate is not provided by the Maintenance Division, the Designer should estimate the Normal Fertilizer Quantity based on 300 pounds per acre (336 kilograms per hectare). - The seed mixtures (core mix plus additives) shown on the Roadside Development Sheet are weights per acre (or hectare) of disturbed area.
 These quantities may vary for each construction season. - The Designer is advised to: - 1.
 Determine the disturbed area to be seeded. - 2.
 Determine the application rate for the sloped and mowed areas shown for each construction season.